-Your child's progress will be continually monitored by his/her class teacher.
+Your child's progress will be continually monitored by their class teacher.

-His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and maths, through pupil progress meetings.
+Their progress will be reviewed formally with members of the senior leadership team every term in reading, writing and maths, through pupil progress meetings.

-At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+At the end of key stage 2 (Year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.